facebookarchive/commoner/README.md

-For that kind of configuration, you don't need to modify your Commoner script at all, because Commoner scripts accept a flag called `--config` that can either specify a JSON file of configuration options or, if `--config` is given without a file name, read a string of JSON from STDIN.
+For that kind of configuration, you don't need to modify your Commoner script at all, because Commoner scripts accept a flag called `--config` that can either specify a JSON file or (if `--config` is given without a file name) read a string of JSON from `STDIN`.

 Examples:

     bin/commonize source/ output/ main --config release.json
     bin/commonize source/ output/ main --config debug.json
     echo '{"debug":false}' | bin/commonize source/ output/ main --config
     echo '{"debug":true}' | bin/commonize source/ output/ main --config /dev/stdin

 This configuration object is exposed to the `.resolve` and `.process`